jyellick/obc-docs/README.md

 Welcome to Openchain development!

 You are strongly recommended to read the [project definition](techspec.md) to get an overview of what we are developing.
-We use agile methodology with weekly sprint, organized by [issues](https://github.com/issues) tags, so take a look at the issues to familiarize yourself with the open workitems.
+We use agile methodology with a weekly sprint, organized by [issues](https://github.com/openblockchain/obc-peer/issues) and [milestones](https://github.com/openblockchain/obc-peer/milestones), so take a look to familiarize yourself with the current work.

 ## License
 This software is under [Apache License Version 2.0](LICENSE)